SumoSimo/TribalScaleAssignment/README.md

 3) The app should run without any problems.
 If running on a device, please confirm it is at least iOS 10.

 ## Note
+* Please use a real device to test the calling and emailing functionality.
+Those two features won't work on a simulator (e.g. simulator can't make calls).

-In order to see the birthday widget, please use a real device and enable the widget.
+* In order to see the birthday widget, please use a real device and enable the widget.